-In the last quarter of the 2019/20 financial the country plunged into crisis as the coronavirus pandemic forced the country to declare a state of emergency in disaster, Lephalale municipality was not spared as we halted most of the service delivery projects, Businesses scaled down and job losses spiked with the revenue base reduced drastically.
+The negative effects of the global pandemic and economic downturn affected the country adversely, Lephalale municipality was not spared as we halted most of the service delivery projects, Businesses scaled down and job losses spiked with the revenue base reduced drastically.
+These calls for changes and shifts in paradigm to move LLM into sustainable economic hub, thus the shift to renewable energy sources, manufacturing, Agriculture, and tourism as economic drivers of development.

 Growing a town into a major city and eventually into South Africa's energy hub, takes a collective effort and in Lephalale major role-players are working together to do just that.
-The year 2019-20 has been a year of improvement and lives have been bettered through this collective effort.
+The year 2020-21 has been a year of improvement and lives have been bettered through this collective effort.
 We have seen economic growth projects improve the GDP and the earning ability of the community however delays in operationalizing Lephalale mine and the down scaling of Medupi are turning in a negative direction.
 The social standards have improved, and infrastructure development has improved.
 Lephalale Municipality will continue its mandate of delivering quality services to its community.
 This financial year has a share of challenges as compared to previous years the down scaling of Medupi increased the levels of unemployment

-(Signed by :) Cllr MAEKO M.J
+(Signed by :) Cllr A THULARE